microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/README.md

     <img alt="Microchip Logo." src="images/microchip_logo_black_red.png">
 </picture>

-# dsPIC33A Precompiled Crypto Accelerator Module Hardware Drivers and Demos
+# dsPIC33A Crypto Accelerator Module Hardware Driver and Demos
 - Crypto Accelerator Module will be refered to as CAM throughout the remainder of the document.

 # Description
-dsPIC33A Precompiled CAM Hardware Drivers and Demos are a collection of MPLAB® X IDE projects to demonstrate the CAM operations:
+dsPIC33A CAM Hardware Driver and Demos are a collection of MPLAB® X IDE projects to demonstrate the CAM operations:
 - ECDSA Sign/Verify
 - Hashing
 - TRNG